-"Medical expenses" include medical insurance premiums, and medical expenses that are anticipated during the period for which annual income is computed, and which is not covered by insurance.
+medical insurance premiums, and medical expenses that are anticipated during the period for which annual income is computed, and which is not covered by insurance.

-The most current IRS Publication 502, Medical and Dental Expenses, will be used to determine the costs that qualify as medical expenses.
-Over-the-count products will not be eligible for deductions as medical expenses unless they are accompanied by a doctor's prescription.
+The most current IRS Publication 502, Medical and Dental Expenses, will be used as a guide to determine the costs that qualify as medical expenses.
+Over-the-counter products will not be eligible for deductions as medical expenses unless they are accompanied by a doctor's prescription.

-To be considered by HHA for the purpose of determining a deduction from income, the expenses claimed must be verifiable.
+To be considered by HHA for the purpose of determining a deduction from income, the expenses claimed must be verified. verifiable.